 Many people have been fearful of studying accounting; yet already a number are feeling their confidence increasing:

 “Before this unit began I looked at the assessment criteria quite extensively and with my past struggle with accounting I began to doubt whether or not I could do this.
 I enrolled anyway thinking I need to try; over the last week with reading through the study guide, seeing the comments on MS Teams and Facebook, and getting familiar with Moodle my confidence has grown significantly.
 I can do this…”

 Communicating with others

 A big theme people referred to was communicating and learning with others:

 “The idea that we can learn more through peer interaction and by expressing our thoughts and ideas with others is a fun concept, as is getting to know my peers and their ideas, struggles and achievements; which makes me feel not so alone on this journey.”

-“For a distance student like myself the concept of interacting with others is fantastic, you do not feel like you are in a class of your own.
+“For an online student like myself the concept of interacting with others is fantastic, you do not feel like you are in a class of your own.
 There are people out there learning the same things as you are at the same time.
 You can all work together and help each other through a number of different platforms and I feel like this is not just important for your studies, it is also important to learn how to interact with people in society and in your workplace.”

 “…challenge myself to become more of an interactive student with my fellow colleagues and not stay a ‘lone ranger’ …”

 And people did express some fears and concerns with doing this: